rvizx/rvizx/README.md

 ### Hi there 👋

-I'm Ravindu Wickramasinghe a cybersecurity undergraduate that's passionate about offensive security and exploit development.
+I'm rvz a cybersecurity undergraduate that's passionate about offensive security.

 <!--